 Jen wanted to improve the Development organization's planning cycle.
 Particularly, their increment planning.
 This process only worked if participants were physically in the same room as it required attendees to be hands-on.

 “We would be in there all day, overwhelmed by this giant poster chart and simply trying to keep everyone sane until the end of the day,” recalls Kunal Arora, Senior Program Manager at DocuSign.

 With visual communication and virtual whiteboarding, Jen and her team were able to drastically cut down their planning time and increase visibility into projects.

 Kunal also mentions, “Lucidchart is absolutely required for our process now.
 I don’t know how we would get this information ready and in front of the executive team without the use of this tool.
 We are very excited about this process and how it is working for us,”.

 We heard this feedback repeated over and over again—with real-time collaboration and streamlined communication, companies all over the globe are using visuals to increase productivity and transparency.

 Implement visual communication

 To reap the full benefits, you’ll need more than just emojis.
 You’ll need a platform that can connect to the places where you communicate.
-You’ll need a fast, easy way to build your visual.
-Whiteboards and pens and paper are good options—when you can have everyone in the room with you.
-If you want your ideas to live outside of your brainstorming room, a visual communication platform is essential.
+You’ll need a fast, easy way to build out your ideas.
+If you want to bring your ideas to life and see and build the future, a visual communication platform like Lucidspark is essential.